 Who is Bruce?

-I am proud to be the co-founder and Chair of the Customer Experience Professionals Association (CXPA.org), a non-profit organization dedicated to helping customer experience professionals learn, grow, and succeed.
+I am proud to be the co-founder and Chairman Emeritus of the Customer Experience Professionals Association (CXPA.org), a non-profit organization dedicated to helping customer experience professionals learn, grow, and succeed.

 My primary work is as a customer experience transformist; helping large organizations improve business results by changing how they deal with customers.
 As part of this focus, I examine strategy, marketing, interaction design, customer service, and leadership practices.
 I am also a fanatical student of business, so this blog provides an outlet for sharing insights from my ongoing educational journey.